 Although our dues cover a lot, not everything is covered.

 Our pack sells popcorn through Trails End, usually August through October.
-Proceeds from these sales contribute to keeping our dues as low as possible.
+Proceeds from these sales allow you to reduce, or even eliminate, spring dues.

 Popcorn sales are the pack’s main source of income for the year.
 The money raised helps cover the costs for many of our activities including, but not limited to: Pinewood Derby, Blue & Gold, holiday party, Raingutter Regatta, adventures and awards, room rentals, outings, and more.
-Strong participation in the popcorn sales will help the pack cover the costs of these programs while keeping dues low.
+Strong participation in the popcorn sales will help reduce your dues and keep the costs of running the program low.
 This is the most significant financial contribution your scout can make to Help The Pack Go!
-The Pack Committee has set a goal for this year’s selling season based on last year’s budget and our projected growth.

 Selling popcorn is also a good opportunity for your scout to practice their communication skills and manners.
 Scouts learn to meet new people and gain valuable social skills.